grey0ut/ProtectStrings/README.md

 **WARNING**:

-* This has only been used mostly in PS v5.1 with limited testing in v7.4.1.
+* This has been used mostly in PS v5.1 with limited testing in v7.4.6.
 DPAPI functionality is prevented if the module is used on a non-Windows host.

 ## Getting Started